listerys/listerys/README.md

 ## 🔍 About Me

-- **Experience**: Trainee Software Engineer at HSBC Technology and Functional Consultant Intern at HighRadius.
+- **Experience**: Software Engineer at HSBC Technology and Functional Consultant Intern at HighRadius.
 - **Goal**: Build solid, efficient applications without the fluff.
 - **Currently Learning**: Scalable architectures and improving workflows because, frankly, there’s always a more efficient way.